24/7 Support number 1-555-555-555

 The best time to experience the rainforest is really the time you have available.
 Temperature doesn’t change much between months.
 Wildlife can also be seen throughout the year.
 If you have a choice, the recommendation is the high water months.
 And this is due to more waterways being more accessible.

-And note that there are advantages no matter when you visit.
+And note that there are benefits no matter when you visit.